realm/summer-of-swift/README.md

 ### How does it work?

-Participants in the Summer work on a project alone or in teams.
-To enter, just send a pull request to this repo to add a file to the `projects/` folder.
-That file should describe your project, following the template in [`projects/TEMPLATE.md`](projects/TEMPLATE.md).
-Your pull request should also add an entry to the “[Big Board](#the-big-board)” section below.
+Participants in the Summer work on a project alone or in teams. **To enter, submit a pull request to this repo by July 15th**.
+Your PR should add a description of your project to the `projects/` folder, following the template in [`projects/TEMPLATE.md`](projects/TEMPLATE.md); it should also add an entry to the “[Big Board](#the-big-board)” section in this README.

 **_The only rule of the Summer of Swift is that you must edit your project file at least once every 2 weeks with an update on your progress & what you have learned so far.
 Projects who fail to do so will be crossed off from the “Big Board”._**